CE Marking

 • An amendment is not required by other countries and would increase the cost of products to Europeans

-• Roles and responsibilities of manufacturers and reprocessors are unclear
+• The roles and responsibilities of manufacturers and reprocessors are unclear

 • Standardization is not feasible